jchen236/sketchpad/README.md

-A fun sketchpad with multiple options.
-Built with jQuery.
+A fun sketchpad as described in The Odin Project, but with more functionality.
+Built with HTML, CSS, jQuery.